oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 You may receive an error message saying `Failed to abort DMA transfer`.
 According to CERN, this does not cause any issue and the FPGA still receives the bitstream.

-If the command says `noexistent directory`, then you need to mount the debufs file system by running `mount -t debugfs none /sys/kernel/debug`.
+If the command says `noexistent directory`, then you need to mount the debugfs file system by running `mount -t debugfs none /sys/kernel/debug`.

 ## 4. PCI class code issue